pedroelbanquero/nos-carmichael-spell/README.md

 ## T(n^2) = lcm T(n) n

-# General Semiprime Number Field Conjeture
+# General Semiprime Number Field Conjeture (wrong)

 All semiprime numbers no square can be classified in 3 types, numbers who: